 On the Language & region settings pane, under Region, click on the Country or Region tile and choose which Country is your location.

 Region format is automatically selected based on the country or region selection.
-However, if there are multiple data formats for a particular country or Region, you can select the correct Regional format along with the country selection.
+However, if multiple data formats exist for a particular country or Region, you can select the correct Regional format along with the country selection.

 Your changes should be saved immediately.
 You can now exit the Windows Settings app.

 That should do it!

 This post showed you how to choose the Country or Region when using Windows 11.
 Please use the comment form below if you find any errors above or have something to add.